Printing Terms

 Matte Coated

-a non-glossy coating on paper, generally used to refer to papers having little or no gloss.
+A term generally used to refer to papers having little or no gloss.
 A matte coated sheet is often specified when there is a lot of type, since it makes for easier reading.
 See also coated paper, dull coated, finish, gloss.

 Mechanical Pulping

-separating wood fibers for pulp by grinding wood chips mechanically, rather than by using a chemical process.
+Separating wood fibers for pulp by grinding wood chips mechanically, rather than by using a chemical process.

 Merchant

-a distributor of papers, often representing several different paper mills or manufacturers.
+A distributor of papers, often representing several different paper mills or manufacturers.

 Mesmerism

-the tendency of color to change with the light source in which it’s viewed.
+The tendency of color to change with the light source in which it’s viewed.
 For example, two reds may appear to match under fluorescent light, but clash badly in the light of the sun.

 Mill